 Studio Cast, 1976 (MCA, 2CDs) (4 / 5) This final collaboration (to date) of composer Andrew Lloyd Webber and lyricist Tim Rice is also the last really good musical theater piece to come from ALW’s pen.
 Evita is based on the life of Argentinean dictator Juan Peron’s wife, Eva Peron, who was idolized by the nation and perhaps was as powerful as her husband.
 The score is bursting with scintillating melodies and exciting rhythms, written in a modified rock idiom.
 Although that idiom is historically inaccurate for a musical in which the action takes place between 1936 and 1952, and literal-minded listeners may balk at the anachronism, the songs are wonderfully enjoyable in their own right.
 There’s also a piquant Latin tinge to some of the tunes.
 Singing the tour-de-force role of Evita, Julie Covington is very much in the rock mode — as one listener amusingly but accurately put it, “she tends to sound like Patti Smith” — but her performance is dynamic, committed, and highly theatrical.
 As Che, a character based on Che Guevara, C. T. (later Colm) Wilkinson is terrific.
 Paul Jones sounds too young, too attractive, and too straightforward for the role of Juan Peron, but Tony Christie as Magaldi and Barbara Dickson as Peron’s mistress contribute vivid, well-sung cameos.
 Among the recording’s best tracks are Covington’s soulful delivery of the gorgeous “Don’t Cry for Me Argentina” and her full-throttle belting of “Buenos Aires”; the caustic “Waltz for Eva and Che”; Dickson’s lovely, plaintive rendition of “Another Suitcase in Another Hall”; and the haunting “High Flying Adored,” another great Eva-Che duet.
 Throughout the recording, the London Philharmonic sounds magnificent as conducted by Anthony Bowles.
 When the full orchestra really lets loose for the first time in “Requiem for Evita,” the torrent of sound is worthy of what was, by many accounts, the funeral of the century. — Michael Portantiere

 Original London Cast, 1978 (EMI) (2 / 5) Elaine Paige has one of the greatest musical theater voices ever, but much of her performance on this cast album of the world premiere stage production of Evita is disappointing.
 It almost sounds as if she’s holding back at times so as not to blow out her voice.
 To give only one example: When she reaches the high-lying bridge of “Buenos Aires,” she finesses the passage rather than delivering it in the gleaming, full belt for which she’s famous.
 It’s understandable that Paige would make vocal adjustments to get through eight performances a week of this killer role onstage, but its hard to imagine why she didn’t give her all for the recording.
 The other featured soloists — David Essex as Che, Joss Ackland as Peron, Mark Ryan as Magaldi, Siobhan McCarthy as Peron’s mistress — are fine, but their roles have been more persuasively recorded by others.
-Another big strike against the album is that it presents only highlights of the score, so while it holds some interest as the first recording of the highly successful stage version of Evita that was created from the concept album by director Hal Prince, orchestrator Hershy Kay (working with Lloyd Webber), et al., the album to all intents and purposes has been superseded by the one reviewed immediately below. — M.P.
+Another big strike against the album is that it presents only highlights of the score; so while it holds some interest as the first recording of the highly successful stage version of Evita that was created from the concept album by director Hal Prince, orchestrator Hershy Kay (working with Lloyd Webber), et al., this album to all intents and purposes has been superseded by the one reviewed immediately below. — M.P.

 Original Broadway Cast, 1979 (MCA, 2CDs) (5 / 5) With her amazing, industrial-strength singing voice and serious acting chops, Patti LuPone might have been born for the part of Evita.
 She belts “Buenos Aires,” “A New Argentina,” and other songs to thrilling effect, yet she’s vulnerable and moving in “Don’t Cry for Me, Argentina,” “Eva’s Final Broadcast,” and “Lament.”
 Simply put, she’s definitive in this role.
 Mandy Patinkin brings to Che a unique combination of sweet, Irish-tenor-like high notes and a cantorial geshrei when he belts.
 Bob Gunton gives a sly, skillful performance as Juan Peron; he leads “The Art of the Possible,” a neat song that wasn’t on the concept album of Evita, and he has great chemistry with LuPone in “I’d Be Surprisingly Good for You” and “Dice Are Rolling.”
 As Peron’s mistress, Jane Ohringer offers a lovely lyric-soprano rendition of “Another Suitcase in Another Hall” — and she really does sound like a teenager, which helps the song dramatically.
 Mark Syers, who died in a car accident about four years after this recording was made, is a fine Magaldi.
 The more rock-like sounds of the original arrangements and orchestrations were toned down for the stage version of the score; for example, the electric guitars in “Requiem for Evita” are replaced by trumpets.
 Also, the aggressively anachronistic rock ‘n’ roll number “The Lady’s Got Potential” is gone entirely.
 The orchestra, augmented for this recording, sounds huge and exciting under music director Rene Wiegert.
 If you want only one recording of Evita in your collection, this is the one to choose.
 (Note that it is actually labeled the “Premiere American Recording” of the score and was recorded in Los Angeles, where the show played prior to reaching Broadway.) — M.P.